enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 ![[Pasted image 20220818164128.png]]

 According to fortelabs,there are 3 bottleneck to any publishing system:
+By the time you're done with this thread you'll understand:
+- Why creating from scratch makes it impossible to sustain your publishing schedule
 1. Being overloaded with notes// having to revise too many notes
 2. Making notes immediately usable// making notes easy to implement
 3. Turning Material into content fast